secworks/aes/README.md

 The core has been implemented in Altera and Xilinx FPGA devices.

 ### Altera Cyclone IV GX ###
-- 7497 LEs
+- 7426 LEs
 - 2994 Regs
 - 96 MHz fmax
-- 5 cycles/round
+- 46 cycles/block

-This means that we can do just about 2 Mblocks/s or 256 Mbps performance.
+This means that we can do more than 2 Mblocks/s or 256 Mbps performance.

 Removing the decipher module yields:
 - 5497 LEs
 - 2855 Regs
 - 106 MHz fmax
-- 5 cycles/round
+- 46 cycles/block

 ### Xilinx Spartan6LX-3 ###
 - 2576 slices
 - 3000 regs
 - 100 MHz
-- 5 cycles/round
+- 46 cycles/block

 ## Status ##